Dean Bowyer

 Dean Bowyer is a college baseball coach.
-He has been the coach for Minot State 1973-76 and the Minnesota State Mavericks 1977–2008.
+He has been the coach for Minot State from 1973–76 and the Minnesota State Mavericks 1977–2008.

 Coaching career

 Bowyer has been a successful College Head Coach.
 He won 1053 games in his 34 years of coaching, putting him 8th winningest Division II coach of all time.
 He has also taken his teams to the 1979 Division II College World Series, 1980 Division II College World Series, 1986 Division II College World Series and 2010 Division II College World Series.

+After leaving the Minnesota State Mavericks, Bowyer worked as an assistant coach for the Augustana Vikings on a volunteer basis.
+In 2017, Minnesota State University, Mankato named its baseball field after Bowyer.